How to Reuse Used Green Tea Leaves?

 Use dried leftover green tea leaves to get rid of pests like mosquitoes and flies.
 All you need to do is to burn the dried leaves.
 This will prevent you from getting bitten by mosquitoes and bugs.

-In addition to that, you can add the leaves to your incense out along with herbal incense.
+In addition to that, you can add the leaves to your incense along with herbal incense.

-However, be careful while burning the leaves, other items of your house should not catch fire.
+However, be careful while burning the leaves, other items in your house should not catch fire.

 6. Use it as a mouthwash